 - When ready, transfer your dough into a floured surface, knead it for few seconds and roll out to ½ inch thickness

 - Place parchment papers on your baking sheets and sprinkle some flour over the parchment papers.

 - Using a donut cutter or biscuit cutter, cut out your donuts and place them on your baking sheets.
 Make sure to place them couple of inches apart.
 Cover them with a lint free towel and place them again a warm place to double in size.

-- In a large pot, bring the oil to temperature at about 350 degrees.
-While doing so, prepare your drizzle.
-Mix together the glaze ingredients, adding water little by little until you reach your desired consistency.
+- In a large pot, bring the oil to 350 degrees.
+Meanwhile, prepare your drizzle.
+Mix together the glaze ingredients, adding water (or milk) little by little until you reach your desired consistency.
 Set aside.

 - When the oil is ready, lift each dough from the baking sheet and place them carefully in the hot oil.
 Fry them about a minute on each side.
 Make sure not to overcrowd the pot.

-- Drain the excess oil in a baking sheet lined with paper towels.
+- Drain the excess oil on a baking sheet lined with paper towels.

 - Place your doughnuts on a cooling rack with some papers under to catch the glaze.
 Coat the doughnuts and place them on another cooling rack to set.